About raising multilingual or bilingual children

-Raising bilingual children: your family’s options
+Raising multilingual or bilingual children: your family’s options

-It’s ideal if you both understand each other’s languages so neither of you feels left out when you speak your native language to your child.
+It’s ideal if you both understand each other’s languages so neither of you feels left out when you speak your language to your child.

-The minority language model means that your children hear, speak and use your native language a lot at home, because you and your partner are using it.
+The heritage language model means that your child hears, speaks and uses your heritage language a lot, because everyone in the family is using it.

-Raising bilingual children: tips
+Raising multilingual or bilingual children: tips

 Play and games